dtcenter/MET/docs/Contributors_Guide/dev_details/static_data_files.rst

     GRIB2 table information.
 They are read by the MET libraries which read GRIB1 and GRIB2 input data.
 Additions are made to these tables over time and their contents should be reviewed and updated **for each major X.Y** release.
-The GRIB2 tables should be kept current with each release of the **wgrib2** software, available at https://github.com/NOAA-EMC/wgrib2.
+The GRIB2 tables should be kept current with those provided with the **wgrib2** software, available at https://github.com/NOAA-EMC/wgrib2.

   - :code:`table_files/met_header_columns_VX.Y.txt` files define
     line types and column names for each **X.Y** released version of MET.
     Stat-Analysis reads these files when processing the STAT output from other MET tools.
-A new header file must be added **for each major X.Y** release.
+A new header file must be added **for each major X.Y release**.

   - :code:`table_files/stat_column_descriptions*.txt` is read by
     Series-Analysis and contains descriptions of each statistic that are